 At first glance, light strawberry blonde hair reads as a very pale golden shade.
 Upon closer inspection, however, you’ll note a very pale red tint that’s extremely flattering on ladies with porcelain skin.
 If you manage to get a little sun, light strawberry blonde will show it.

 Here’s a shade for the beach babes out there, the ones who believe the best thing a hair color can do is highlight their tans.
 We’re totally behind you.
 Golden strawberry blonde combines sunshiny notes with the coppery red we love so much, resulting in a bombshell shade that’s utterly unforgettable.
-This shade is the platinum blonde of the red hair color world.

 Being a natural redhead often means feeling stuck in a style dilemma.
 You want to try out new shades, but loathe the idea of messing with your unique hair color.
 The solution to your problem is an ombre look.
 When you’re tired of the secondary color or can’t shake the desire for fresh, blunt ends, your stylist can just snip those blonde ends away.
 No commitment, no fuss—which is just how we like our hair color.